vpenso/slurm-example/INSTALL.md

 vm sy $node -r $conf :/etc/slurm/slurm.conf
 ```

-Depending on the version of SLURM it may be necessary to adjust the
+**Depending on the version** of Slurm it may be necessary to adjust the
-configuration:
+configuration by selecting one of these parameters:

 ```bash
 SlurmdParameters=config_overrides
 # FastSchedule=2                    # version prior to 20.04
 ```

+Afterwards start `slurmctld`:

 ```bash
 # restart the services